Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

 Reddit does not have a distinct account type for bots, and there is nothing special about bot accounts on Reddit; they are just regular user accounts operated by a computer program.
-For accounts specifically made for bot use, it is customary to create an account with the term 'Bot' in the name.
+For accounts specifically made for bot use, it's customary to create an account with the word 'Bot' in its name.

-During your bot-building journey you'll most likely need to create lots of test content on Reddit.
+In your bot-building journey you'll most likely want to create lots of test content on Reddit.
 Rather than gunking up your main account or even your planned bot account, it may be a good idea to make a completely separate account specifically for testing.

 .. tip::
    On Reddit you can create multiple accounts using the same email address.

-A Reddit account isn't needed to use this library if you're only interested in reading data.

 .. _the-client-constructor: